-Keep things cool and lower the oil temperature
+Keep things Cool and Lower the Oil Temperature

 Overheating is one of the most common issues in a hydraulic system and is caused by an increase in the hydraulic oil temperature.

-Hydraulic oil temperature beyond 82°C is likely to damage the hydraulic component seal compounds and accelerating oil degradation.
+Hydraulic oil temperature beyond 82°C is likely to damage the hydraulic component seal compounds; accelerating oil degradation.
 You can usually tell if the temperature is too high, as the viscosity will be too low for the hydraulic components.
 Viscosity can also be negatively affected in temperatures below 82°, depending on the oil’s viscosity index.
 To ensure a stable oil temperature, the hydraulic system must be able to dissipate heat much faster than it is built up.

 How to prevent overheating